Turmeric For Joint Health: Does It Work?

 - Severe joint damage: Structure already broken down

-- Expecting too much: Turmeric helps but doesn't cure arthritis
+- Expecting too much: Turmeric helps but does not cure arthritis

 - Drug interactions: May require dose changes